Apply to become a firefighter/paramedic.

-• Job fit is one of many critical factors considered in our decision making processes.
-Successful completion of all steps in the process does not ensure a job offer.
+Job fit is one of many factors in hiring decisions.
+Successfully completing all steps in the recruitment process does not ensure a job offer.
+This process is subject to change as per operational requirements.

 Minimum requirements

-You must meet ONE of the following minimum qualifications on the date you submit your application.
+You must already meet ONE of the following minimum qualifications when you submit your application.

 • Registered Advanced Care Paramedic (ACP)